 Exerfly for Young Athletes

 A huge population of under 18s are involved in sports, with over 30 million young athletes participating in organized sports programmes in the US alone.
 As these numbers increase, so does the amount of acute and overuse injuries.
 It is estimated that over ⅓ of young athletes will sustain an injury severe enough to be treated by a doctor or nursing, costing up to $1.8 billion a year.
 Reactive and responsive, Exerfly offers a tailored injury prevention and rehabilitation solution for users of all disciplines and abilities, regardless of age.
-Our equipment implements Flywheel training, which is scientifically supported to reduce risk of injury or re-injury, as well as maximize performance with our game-changing technology.
+Read on to find out how flywheel training, which is scientifically supported to reduce risk of injury or re-injury, can maximize athletic performance with our game-changing technology.